bacor/gatsby-source-orcid-publications/README.md

       html # formatted html reference
       text # plain text reference
       sources # list of source names
+      order # the order in the the sorted publication list
       # The Cite object is exported to bibjson, and all its fields
       # are added to the graph under props:
       props {